Martin-Ivanovski/PLC-Dojo-Level-2-Applied-Logic/README.md

 ## Tools Used
 - PLC Dojo Level 2 Curriculum
-- Allen-Bradley RSLogix 500 / Studio 5000
+- Allen-Bradley RSLogix 500 / RSLogix Emulate 500 / RSLinx Classic

 # Hardware Background
 Before this course I have hands-on Allen-Bradley PLC hardware experience including physical PLC swaps, wiring verification, I/O checkout, and server reconnection on automated sorting equipment in a 24/7 industrial environment.
 This course is building the software programming competency to complement that hardware foundation.